 Composition also covers how you frame the image.
 This is where you include other items in the shot to give a sense of perspective.
 Or to alter the mood of the photo.

 A hand holding your product so you can tell how big it is.
 The branches of a tree coming into the shot to give it a more outdoors feel.
 Arranging your product range at different distances and at different heights to make it more visually interesting.
 All examples of photography composition.

 Focus is a measure of the sharpness of an image at a particular distance from the lens.

 Most cameras have an auto-focus as default, which captures everything in sharp focus.
 This is good in most, but not all cases.

-If you’re shooting a range of products, or a landscape for example, you want the detail to be clear.
+For example, if you’re shooting a range of products or a landscape, you want the detail to be clear.
 You want everything in sharp focus.